Hello Dear Reader,

 Acceleration Studies Foundation

 Our affiliated nonprofit organization, the Acceleration Studies Foundation (ASF), is dedicated to analysis, informed speculation, and promoting agendas for action in understanding and managing accelerating change.
-We are an independent community of scholars, professionals and lay futurists systematically exploring science, technology, business, global, political, social, and personal dialogs in accelerating change.
+We are an independent community of scholars, professionals and futurists exploring science, technology, business, global, political, social, and personal dialogs in accelerating change.
 Please join us in considering, critiquing, and prioritizing what may be the single most important issue of the human era.

 The Prediction Wall